ElliotRedhead/WorkoutPlanner/README.md

 ## Design & Styling

 ### Colour Palette
+# UPDATE WITH RELEASE-STAGE COLOURS, COMMENT ON HOW THESE HAVE CHANGED WITH DEVELOPMENT & RESEARCH.
 The initial website design concepts have been formed with the following colour palette:
 ![#0f1011](https://placehold.it/15/0f1011/000000?text=+) `#0f1011`
 ![#615F5B](https://placehold.it/15/615F5B/000000?text=+) `#615F5B`